Pskov standoff and double suicide: Investigation

 The Investigative Committee of Russia opened a criminal case under Article 317 of the Criminal Code of the Russian Federation, regarding attempts on the life of law enforcement officers.
 About 50 people, including policemen, relatives of the victims, witnesses to the incident, and the teenagers' classmates were questioned.
 A postmortem psychological and psychiatric forensic examination of the deceased teenagers was conducted at the Serbsky Center for Psychiatry.

 According to a representative of the Ministry of Internal Affairs, law enforcement personnel went to Strugi Krasnye to search for Muravyev, who had been reported missing.
 When the policemen were fired upon, they blocked the building and entered into negotiations with the teenagers, who did not make any demands during the standoff.
 The Investigative Committee region stated that the authorities negotiated with the gunmen for several hours, but no result was achieved.
 The raid began after the teenagers stopped contacting with the police outside.
-The prosecutor's office recognized the actions of the SOBR officers as lawful.
+The prosecutor's office recognized the actions of the SOBR operators as lawful.